 The gym and I have had an on/off relationship since my mid 20s.
-I had been through various fitness fads and achieved a quality form when I was around 28 or so (and, according to Men's Health, men reach their muscle mass peak at 30).
-My body responded well to the gym then, with my youth still in full swing and my metabolism in its prime.
+I had been through various fitness fads and achieved a form I was happy with when I was around 28 or so (and, according to Men's Health, men reach their muscle mass peak at 30).
+My body responded well to the gym then, with my youth still in full swing and metabolism in its prime.

 Throughout my 30s, however, the gym became more of a ‘nice to do’ than ‘must do’, and I suppose I’d say that I was casually keeping fit.
-I’d visit the gym once or twice a week, if at all, just to keep some kind of form.
-It was clear that my aging body wasn’t reacting as quickly as it used to and it became more of a distracting effort to see disappointing results.
+I’d visit the gym once or twice a week, if at all, just to maintain some kind of form.
+It was clear that my aging body wasn’t reacting as quickly as it used to and it became more of a distracting effort with disappointing results.

 The real eye-opener happened after my relocation to the UK in 2011.
 As one might expect, with this move came an entirely new way of life.
 New job, new food, new day-to-day routines.
-It was challenging to get into a rhythm with my constant traveling for my job.
-Additionally, I was struggling with a relationship at the time which completely repressed, if not mostly destroyed, my confidence and self-esteem.
-So for almost two years, I did not prioritise staying fit.
+It was challenging to get into a rhythm with the constant travel required for my job.
+I was also struggling with a relationship at the time which completely repressed, if not mostly destroyed, my confidence and self-esteem.
+And for two years, I did not prioritise staying fit.

 A renaissance of body and mind.

-First and foremost I mustered up the courage to end my relationship, and finally felt liberated.
-This gave me the confidence and self-assurance I needed to turn my attitude around and I celebrated turning 40 in February of that year with tremendous positivity.
-Then I began a regimen of seriously hitting the gym and overhauled my diet.
-Ever since the summer of that year, I’ve remained committed to keeping fit and have refined my health focus.
-Another motivator has been the aging process: after turning 40, I began to notice my friends aging, my parents aging, people I looked up to in my youth aging.
-It became apparent to me that in order to remain and feel youthful, I needed to invest in the only body I have.
+In the spring of 2013, I began a regimen of seriously hitting the gym.
+I overhauled my diet.
+And ever since that summer, I’ve remained committed to keeping fit and have refined my health focus.
+Another motivator has been the aging process: after turning 40, I noticed my friends aging, my parents aging, people I looked up to in my youth aging.
+It became apparent that in order to remain and feel youthful, I needed to invest in the only body I have.
 This is something that is front of mind for me all of the time now.

-Now I’m fully committed to keeping fit and focusing on my health.
-On average I hit the gym four to five times a week, and I spend about 75 minutes there during each session.
-In recent years I followed a push/pull workout routine, focusing on pushing muscles (chest, triceps, shoulders) on one day, and pulling muscles (back, biceps, abs) on opposite days.
-In 2018, I changed my routine and now focus on muscle groups (chest/shoulders one day, arms another day, back/abs other days).
-As part of this new routine, I've reduced my overall weights and increased my receptions.
-I incorporate squats, leg-presses, deadlifts, and other leg exercises into my program.
-I frequently walk or cycle to the gym and of course walk everywhere around London, which rounds out my activity.
+On average I hit the gym four to five times a week, and I spend about 60-75 minutes there for each session.
+In recent years I followed a push/pull workout routine.
+In 2018, I changed my approach and targeted muscle groups (chest/shoulders one day, arms another day, back/abs other days).
+As part of this routine, I reduced overall weight and increased repetitions.
+I rotate squats, leg-presses, deadlifts, and other leg exercises into my program.
+I often walk or cycle to the gym and of course walk everywhere around London, which rounds out my activity.

 Clearly there are thousands of exercise programs to explore.
-If I were to offer advice it would be to do research, give some different routines a go, and then see what works for you.
-As long as you have good form and know what muscles groups work together, you'll likely get into a rhythm that works for you.
+If I were to offer advice it would be to do research, give some different routines a go, and see what works for you.
+As long as you have good form and know how muscle groups work together, you'll likely get into a rhythm that works for you.

-I also weigh myself weekly using a digital smart scale, which is insanely great to monitor not just weight, but also muscle mass, water, and other factors.
+I weigh myself weekly using a digital smart scale, which is insanely great to track not just weight, but also muscle mass, water, and other factors.
 The app also syncs with HealthKit and MyFitnessPal.
 Use smart technology to your health advantage!

-Speaking of nudism, I am very fond of beautiful and provocative photographs of the male form.
-If you wish to review a collection of these that I find attractive and inspiring, you can visit my Tumblr, where I have a set of images tagged accordingly.
-Much like this website you're reading right now, my Tumblr is best experienced on a desktop platform with a large display, since viewing it in the Tumblr app or through the Tumblr dashboard ruins the layout and visual intention of the site.
-Because of Tumblr's policies regarding what they consider to be 'sensitive' content, you'll need to jump through some technological hurdles to view the page: Get a Tumblr account > Login through your browser on a desktop platform > Turn Safe Mode off > then revisit My Tumblr home page).
+I am very fond of beautiful photographs of the male form.
+If you wish to review a collection of what I find attractive and inspiring, you can visit my Tumblr, where I have a set of images tagged accordingly (note: some images feature artistic nudity).
+Much like this website you're reading right now, my Tumblr is best experienced on a desktop platform with a large display, since viewing it within the Tumblr app or through the Tumblr dashboard ruins the layout and visual intention of the site.

-Want to chat more about fitness?
+Want to chat more about fitness, body positivity, or nudism?
 Let me know.